Addy81/lrg_project/README.md

 - User interface to allow simple use by staff with limited command line experience.

 ## Planning & Design
 As we will be developing tools in a clinical environment, ensuring that testing is performed and software is developed according to best practice guidelines is essential.

 ### Software Safety
 It is essential when writing software in a clinical environment that any data used or created is recorded to provide a trackable audit trail.
 To ensure that this trail is made, all BED files created by this tool are saved with a filename that includes all appropriate information:
 HGNC Gene ID, LRG ID, Genome Version, Transcript
 This information is also included within the header of the LRG file to ensure that it is visible when loaded into a genome browser.
-Each row in the resulting BED file makes use of the extended BED format (LINK TO FORMAT) and includes the additional field ‘name’, which is used as a descriptor for the row.
+Each row in the resulting BED file makes use of the [extended BED format](https://genome.ucsc.edu/FAQ/FAQformat.html) and includes the additional field ‘name’, which is used as a descriptor for the row.

 ### Flag / Flagless Mode
 The tool has been written so that it can be run with a set of flags, which provide all of the information required to create a BED file, such as desired transcript and genome assembly version.
 It can also be run with no flags at all, which uses a terminal based user interface to collect the information.
 If a user provides flags which are incomplete, the user interface prompts the user for the missing items.
 The tool will not output a BED file unless these items are provided

 ### External Packages and Dependencies
 When planning the development, multiple python packages were investigated to fulfill particular functions.
 For example, lxml is a package which builds upon the functionality offered by the etree.ElementTree package.
 It provides some enhanced functionality and a slightly simpler interface, but as it is not included in the python standard library it requires installation.
-This is generally straightforward, but compatibility issues can arise when using different operating systems, such as Windows, where lxml cannot be installed solely using pip.
+This is generally straightforward, but compatibility issues can arise when using different operating systems, such as Windows, where lxml cannot be installed solely using `pip`.

 As the xml processing performed by this tool is simple, it was determined that using etree.ElementTree was sufficient and the compatibility and external package management overhead required for lxml was unnecessary.